Prag8855/aab/frontend/content/guides/losing-your-job.md

 ## What happens to your health insurance

 When you lose your job, you stay insured.
-The coverage stays the same.
-If you get [unemployment benefits](/glossary/ALG%20I), you usually get free health insurance.
+The coverage stays the same, but the price changes.

 **[Health insurance when unemployed ➞](/guides/german-health-insurance/when-unemployed)**